Flowpack/media-ui/Readme.md

 ### Interface

 This module uses React for the implementation of the UI.
-Currently all components are built with hooks and integrate with other plugins via hooks.
+Currently, all components are built with hooks and integrate with other plugins via hooks.
 This gives a lot of flexibility for future extensions and during the current prototype phase of this package.